makersacademy/takeaway-challenge/README.md

 This is my submission for the Makers Academy week 2 weekend challenge.

 For this application to work, it is very important that you add your twilio account SID and auth token to your env variables as TWILIO_ACCOUNT_SID and TWILIO_AUTH_TOKEN.
 You can find these details here: https://www.twilio.com/user/account.
 You will also need to add your mobile phone number as MY_MOBILE_NUMBER.
+For the tests to work, you will also need to add your test account SID and your test auth token as TEST_TWILIO_ACCOUNT_SID and TEST_TWILIO_AUTH_TOKEN.
+These can be found here: https://www.twilio.com/user/account/phone-numbers/dev-tools/test-credentials

 Please run 'Bundle' from your command line to install all gems required.